 110th Street btwn 5th and Lenox Ave.

-Myrtle Avenue Brooklyn Partnership and the Fort Greene Park Conservancy are excited to kick off the holiday season with their Fifth Annual Tree Lighting Ceremony.
-Snap a photo with Santa, enjoy holiday music, and nom on free hot chocolate and cookies from area businesses.)
+Myrtle Avenue Brooklyn Partnership and the Fort Greene Park Conservancy are excited to kick off the holiday season with their Sixth Annual Tree Lighting Ceremony.
+Snap a photo with Santa, enjoy holiday music, and nom on free hot chocolate and cookies from area businesses.

 Myrtle Avenue Plaza in Fort Greene Park